-As previously stated, Park City's portion of sales tax is broken down into three components: local option (1%), resort community tax (1.6%), transit tax (0.30%), and 1% municipal transient room tax on overnight lodging.
-Table R5 shows the current sales tax rate.
+Park City depends heavily on sales tax revenue to fund City services.
+Sales tax also helps to fund the infrastructure that supports special events and tourism.
+Park City's portion of sales tax is broken down into the following components: local option (1%), resort community tax (1.6%), and transit tax (0.30%).
+There is also a 1% municipal transient room tax (TRT) on overnight lodging.
+Table R3 shows the current sales tax rate.
 Park City collects the full amount for the resort community and transit taxes, but the local option tax collection is affected by a state distribution formula.
 All sales taxes are collected by the State of Utah and distributed back to communities.
 Sales taxes generated by the local option taxes are distributed to communities based 50% on population and 50% on point of sale.